delft-dh/delft-dh.github.io/S1-Collect-GeoData.md

 ### PDOK Open Data

+"Public Services On the Map ( PDOK ) is a platform for accessing geo data sets of Dutch governments.
+This is current and reliable data for both the public and private sector.
+PDOK makes digital geo-information available as data services and files.
+The PDOK services are based on open data and are therefore freely available to everyone.

-"At PDOK you will find open data sets from the [Dutch] government with current geo-information.
+At PDOK you will find open data sets from the [Dutch] government with current geo-information.
 These datasets are accessible via geo web services, RESTful APIs and available as downloads and linked data." https://www.pdok.nl/

 ### Open Data Stack Exchange
 Need open data?
 Ask for it!